Metalab/More-Than-A-Rocket-Silo/chapters/1_beginning.md

             N: Ich want to build a space rocket.
 I've heard at the Metalab you can build anything!
               P: Lol.
 You're not the first wanting to build a space rocket.
                 N: Really?
 Someone already did that?
                   P: Not really.
 But he planned it.
 Zeljko created very detailed blue prints.
-Somewhere they still gotta lie around.
-                    N: I have to find them!
-Thank you!
+                    N: Whera are they?
+                        P: (Standing up with big eyes): You will have to go to a dark forbidden place where truth and lies, imagination and reality and good and evil meet.
+You will have to fight demons and beasts.
+You will have to face your greatest fears.
+And in the end you w....
+                            N: ...
+Wait... right behind you is big sign saying rocket blue prints.
+Are those the rocket blue prints you were talking about?
+                                P: Ermm... yes.
+                                    N: Why didn't you just tell me?
+                                        P: Because just telling you would have been boring.
+                                            N: Well.. thank you, i guess
                                                 P: Good luck, Nuri the Austronaut.
                                                     N: Hmmm...
 Nuri the Austronaut...
 Nurinaut...
 I found my hackername!
 ```

 --------------------

 ### The Surf Station